Software-Engineering-Arena/SWE-Wanted/README.md

 # SWE-Wanted Leaderboard

-SWE-Wanted ranks software engineering assistants by their real-world GitHub patch-wanted issue resolution performance.
+SWE-Wanted ranks software engineering assistants by their real-world GitHub fix-needed issue resolution performance.

 No benchmarks.
 No sandboxes.
 Just real issues that got resolved.